MicrosoftDocs/azure-docs/articles/virtual-machines-spark-template.md

 To do that, go to the [Azure Portal](https://portal.azure.com) and do the following:

-- Click "Browse” on the left-hand navigation bar, scroll down and click on "Resource Groups”.
+- Click "Browse" on the left-hand navigation bar, scroll down and click on "Resource Groups".
-- After clicking on the Resource Group that you just created, it will bring up the "Resource Group” blade.
+- After clicking on the Resource Group that you just created, it will bring up the "Resource Group" blade.
-- By clicking on the "Events” bar graph in the "Monitoring” part of the "Resource Group” blade, you can see the events for your deployment:
+- By clicking on the "Events" bar graph in the "Monitoring" part of the "Resource Group" blade, you can see the events for your deployment:
 - Clicking on individual events lets you drill further down into the details of each individual operation made on behalf of the template

 ![portal-events](media/virtual-machines-spark-template/portal-events.png)